d2s/Documentation/_posts/2018-04-12-RsyncGUIfirststart.md

 title:  "First time start RsyncGUI"
 permalink: RsyncGUIfirststart
 ---
-This page is a short guide what to do when first start of aRsyncGUI.
-For more details about the various functions of aRsyncGUI please see the [documentation](/AboutaRsyncGUI) (RsyncOSX) about each function.
-Also be sure you understand  [the basics](/HowtoUseaRsyncGUI) (RsyncOSX) about how rsync works before using aRsyncGUI and rsync.
+This page is a short guide what to do when first start of RsyncGUI.
+For more details about the various functions of RsyncGUI please see the [documentation](/AboutRsyncGUI) (RsyncOSX) about each function.
+Also be sure you understand  [the basics](/HowtoUseRsyncGUI) (RsyncOSX) about how rsync works before using RsyncGUI and rsync.

 This guide is primarily for executing synchronizing tasks to **remote servers**.
 This version does not yet support snapshot tasks.
 If you want to utilize [snapshot tasks](/Snapshots) please use RsyncOSX instead.
-If you plan only utilizing aRsyncGUI on local attached volumes you can skip this guid.
+If you plan only utilizing RsyncGUI on local attached volumes you can skip this guid.

 ### Firs steps setting up passwordless logins for rsync

 See [manual setup of passwordless logins](/PasswordlessLogin) or the [RsyncOSX guide](/ssh) for info.
-Setting up passwordless logins is not required if this works before using aRsyncGUI.
+Setting up passwordless logins is not required if this works before using RsyncGUI.
 It is **required** that ssh is utilizing the `.ssh` catalog in the users home root catalog.

 ### Create private and public ssh certificates

-If you plan utilizing aRsyncGUI with **remote servers** it is required to setup passwordless logins.
+If you plan utilizing RsyncGUI with **remote servers** it is required to setup passwordless logins.
 Ssh saves by default, private ssh-keys in `.ssh` catalog on root.
-You need to assist aRsyncGUI a little bit.
+You need to assist RsyncGUI a little bit.
 Open a terminal and `cd` to root and `mkdir .ssh` to create the catalog.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/main0.png)

-If you don´t do the above creating the ssh keypair by utiling the ssh assistent in aRsyncGUI will not work.
+If you don´t do the above creating the ssh keypair by utiling the ssh assistent in RsyncGUI will not work.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/main1.png)

-After creating the `.ssh` catalog (before starting aRsyncGUI) the app asks for permission to access the root catalog.
+After creating the `.ssh` catalog (before starting RsyncGUI) the app asks for permission to access the root catalog.
 Before choosing `Allow` select your home root catalog.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/main2.png)